BenjaminFourmaux/ServiceDown-api/README.md

 - [ ] Create Endpoints:
   - [ ] Service
   - [ ] Report
-- [ ] Normalize error reponse with json template
+- [ ] Normalize error response with json template
 - [ ] Save nb reports, what troubles and where
 - [ ] Use Baerer token (in http header) to auth user
 - [ ] **v2** Get token info (scopes, request limit) with a endpoint